 This course is designed to foster workplace readiness through the development of effective skills in communication, leadership and interpersonal relations.
 The importance of understanding and using self-directed skills to manage the transition from the college environment to the workplace is reinforced as an important ingredient to career growth and success.
 Students will focus on developing tools and techniques to execute a successful job campaign, while learning how to cultivate the competitive edge necessary to be a strong job candidate in the job market.
-This course is intended to prepare students for entry into the work force and may not transfer to a four year business degree.
 Code 1 course fee.